Amneal Pharmaceuticals (NYSE:AMRX) Issues FY 2022 Earnings Guidance

 Amneal Pharmaceuticals (NYSE:AMRX – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.800-$0.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.900.
 The company issued revenue guidance of $2.15 billion-$2.25 billion, compared to the consensus revenue estimate of $2.17 billion.

-Separately, Zacks Investment Research downgraded Amneal Pharmaceuticals from a hold rating to a sell rating in a research report on Friday, March 11th.
+Separately, Zacks Investment Research downgraded shares of Amneal Pharmaceuticals from a hold rating to a sell rating in a report on Friday, March 11th.

-In other Amneal Pharmaceuticals news, Director Gautam Patel purchased 50,000 shares of Amneal Pharmaceuticals stock in a transaction dated Friday, December 17th.
-The shares were purchased at an average cost of $4.21 per share, for a total transaction of $210,500.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 26.64% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Norges Bank bought a new position in Amneal Pharmaceuticals in the fourth quarter worth approximately $3,261,000.
-Barclays PLC grew its stake in Amneal Pharmaceuticals by 179.4% in the fourth quarter.
-Barclays PLC now owns 185,023 shares of the company’s stock worth $886,000 after purchasing an additional 118,790 shares in the last quarter.
-BlackRock Inc. grew its stake in Amneal Pharmaceuticals by 0.6% in the fourth quarter.
-BlackRock Inc. now owns 6,991,630 shares of the company’s stock worth $33,491,000 after purchasing an additional 44,741 shares in the last quarter.
-Goldman Sachs Group Inc. grew its stake in Amneal Pharmaceuticals by 4.6% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 983,796 shares of the company’s stock worth $4,712,000 after purchasing an additional 43,166 shares in the last quarter.
-Finally, Deutsche Bank AG grew its stake in Amneal Pharmaceuticals by 396.6% in the fourth quarter.
-Deutsche Bank AG now owns 305,562 shares of the company’s stock worth $1,464,000 after purchasing an additional 244,030 shares in the last quarter.
-Hedge funds and other institutional investors own 38.54% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+BlackRock Inc. raised its position in shares of Amneal Pharmaceuticals by 0.6% in the fourth quarter.
+BlackRock Inc. now owns 6,991,630 shares of the company’s stock valued at $33,491,000 after buying an additional 44,741 shares during the last quarter.
+Nuveen Asset Management LLC increased its position in Amneal Pharmaceuticals by 6.6% during the fourth quarter.
+Nuveen Asset Management LLC now owns 1,807,271 shares of the company’s stock worth $7,138,000 after purchasing an additional 111,703 shares during the last quarter.
+Geode Capital Management LLC increased its position in Amneal Pharmaceuticals by 8.7% during the fourth quarter.
+Geode Capital Management LLC now owns 1,761,057 shares of the company’s stock worth $8,435,000 after purchasing an additional 141,058 shares during the last quarter.
+Millennium Management LLC increased its position in Amneal Pharmaceuticals by 42.5% during the fourth quarter.
+Millennium Management LLC now owns 1,250,202 shares of the company’s stock worth $5,988,000 after purchasing an additional 372,898 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. increased its position in Amneal Pharmaceuticals by 1.3% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 1,161,637 shares of the company’s stock worth $5,565,000 after purchasing an additional 15,374 shares during the last quarter.
+38.54% of the stock is currently owned by institutional investors.

 Amneal Pharmaceuticals, Inc is a pharmaceutical company, which engages in the development, manufacture, market and distribution of generic pharmaceutical products.
 It operates through the Generics and Specialty segments.
 The Generics segment develops, manufactures and commercializes complex oral solids, injectables, ophthalmics, liquids, topicals, softgels, inhalation products and transdermals.